Our Flourish Curriculum

 Our curriculum, although detailed here, is also tailored to reflect the interests of pupils.

-Built into all we do is our support in enabling children to use the 4Rs in their learning and life.
-Children are encouraged to be Reflective, Resourceful, Resilient and to work effectively with each other- Reciprocity.
+Built into all we do is Christ and our support in enabling children to use the 4Rs in their learning and life.
+Children are encouraged to be Reflective, Resourceful, Resilient and to work effectively with each other- Reciprocal.

 Children are also encouraged to enjoy learning a musical instrument, enjoy sport, sing and enjoy drama.
 Instrumental lessons offered through wider opportunities and funded by the school: Year 5 Samba, Year 6 Ukulele.
+School staff teach Glockenspiel Y2 and Y4, and the Ocarina in Y3.
 The school pays for a choir teacher from the Lancashire Music Service for pupils in Y2-Y6

 Lessons offered to children through the Lancashire Music Service: keyboard, guitar, woodwind, strings and brass